yintz/SPACEmapX/README.md

-`SThelper` is an R package that collects useful tools for Spatially Resolved Transcriptomics data analysis and visualization.
+`SpaceMapX` is an R package that collects useful tools for Spatially Resolved Transcriptomics data analysis and visualization.

 # 10x ST Data